Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Introduction

 \subsection{Topology of stable pairs spaces}

 Euler--Satake characteristics are a version of Euler characteristic for orbifolds defined independently in \cite{MR95520,MR1435975}.
 The Euler--Satake characteristic of a toric stack is a count with multiplicity of maximal cones in the associated fan.
 We understand the Euler--Satake characteristic of logarithmic stable pairs spaces as a weighted count of cones in their tropicalisation.
-The Euler--Satake characteristic of logarithmic stable pairs spaces is a linear combination of Euler--Satake characteristics for relative Hilbert schemes of points without boundary.
+The weight assigned to each cone is a linear combination of Euler--Satake characteristics for relative Hilbert schemes of points without boundary.

 In the case $X = \mathbb{P}^1\times \mathbb{P}^1$ and for the $(1,d)$ curve class we compute the Euler--Satake characteristic.
 The results for small values of $n$ and $d$ are recorded in Table \ref{tab:P1P1EulerChar}.
 To provide an explicit formula requires a great deal of notation so a statement is deferred to Theorem \ref{thm:EulerChar}.